JamesKane/SampleUBAM/README.md

 ## Overview

-The `SampleUBAM` object is a Scala utility program designed to sample reads from an unaligned BAM (UBAM) file up to a specified target number of bases.
+The `SampleUBAM` is utility program designed to sample reads from an unaligned BAM (UBAM) file up to a specified target number of bases.
 It reads input UBAM data from a given URL, processes the records, and writes them to a specified output file in SAM or BAM format.

 This tool is useful for subsampling genomic sequencing data from large UBAM files, ensuring that a specified base count is achieved when sampling reads.
 The program operates efficiently while providing progress updates during execution.